v3gaaa/v3gaaa/README.md

 # 💫 About Me:
-I'm a software engineering student who's passionate about AI and is always eager to learn about the latest technologies.
-While studying, I've gained skills in object-oriented programming with Python and C++.
-I'm also currently teaching myself HTML, CSS, and JavaScript to expand my knowledge in web development.
-I'm interested in pursuing a career in AI and gain experience in this exciting industry.
+I'm a software engineering student with a strong passion for artificial intelligence and a desire to stay updated on the latest tech trends.
+During my studies, I've become proficient in Python and C++ for object-oriented programming.
+I'm also self-teaching HTML, CSS, and JavaScript to broaden my skills in web development.
+My career goal is to work in the exciting field of AI, gaining valuable experience along the way.

 ## 🌐 Socials: